The Connection Between Suicide and Binge Drinking Among College Students

 Alcohol Consumption in College-Aged Adults

-College is a time of transition, a period during which many young adults embark on the journey towards adulthood.
-But with the added responsibilities of classes and career planning also comes a new sense of freedom associated with living on one’s own.
-College students are free to try new things, and for many this includes the consumption of alcohol.
-Unfortunately, this can often lead to alcohol dependency and binge drinking.
+College is a time of transition, during which many students embark on the journey toward adulthood.
+But with the added responsibilities of classes and career planning comes a new sense of freedom associated with living on one’s own.
+College students are free to try new things, and for many, this includes the consumption of alcohol.
+Unfortunately, this new freedom can often lead to alcohol misuse and binge drinking.

 What is binge drinking?

 Binge drinking is a dangerous pattern of drinking that results in an excessive consumption of alcohol.
 The National Institute on Alcohol Abuse and Alcoholism estimates that this typically occurs when a person’s blood alcohol content (BAC) reaches 0.08% or more.
 This usually corresponds to 4 or more drinks for women and 5 or more drinks for men within a 2-hour period.1

 Information from the 2021 National Survey on Drug Use and Health (NSDUH) shows that of the 133.1 million people who consume alcohol in the U.S., approximately 45% participated in binge drinking in the last month.
 And among these binge drinkers, adults aged 18 to 25 comprised the largest portion (i.e., 29%) of this group.2

 So how common is binge drinking on college campuses?

 According to the aforementioned NSDUH survey, 49.3% of full-time college students aged 18 to 22 drank alcohol within the last month, and 27.4% of this population engaged in binge drinking.1 Plus, according to a review of multiple binge-drinking studies, college students drink more—and more frequently—than their peers who don’t attend college.3